Dude, Dell is going public again

 NEW YORK (AP) — Dell is going public again after a five-year sojourn as a privately held company.

-As part of a $21.7 billion agreement announced Monday, the PC and data storage company is offering to exchange tracking stock for a new class of common shares.
+In the $21.7 billion agreement announced Monday, the PC and data storage company is offering to exchange tracking stock for a new class of common shares, simplifying the complex ownership structure that is still held mostly by founder Michael Dell.

-The investment firm Silver Lake took Dell Technologies Inc. private in 2013.
-Founder and majority shareholder Michael Dell will hold on to his role as chairman and CEO, while Silver Lake will keep its minority stake.
+The investment firm Silver Lake and Michael Dell took Dell Technologies Inc. private in 2013 as the company struggled, seeking a freer range of movement that comes with more distance from Wall Street and investors.

+Dell, like all PC makers, was hit hard as people shifted from laptops, to tablets and other mobile devices.
+While private, Dell strengthened its financial position, posting with revenue growth of 19 percent in its most recent quarter.
+It's still losing money, half a billion in that same period, but those losses are shrinking.

 Class V stockholders can choose $109 in cash for each share they hold, or 1.3665 shares of Class C common stock.
 The Class C shares will list on the New York Stock Exchange.